Opioid epidemic in the United States: Pill mill

 A "pill mill" is a clinic that dispenses narcotics to patients without a legitimate medical purpose.
-This is done at clinics and doctors offices, where doctors examine patients extremely quickly with a purpose of prescribing painkillers.
+This is done at clinics and doctors' offices, where doctors examine patients extremely quickly with a purpose of prescribing painkillers.
 These clinics often charge an office fee of $200 to $400 and can see up to 60 patients a day, which is very profitable for the clinic.
 Pill mills are also large suppliers of the illegal painkiller black markets on the streets.
 Dealers may hire people to go to pill mills to get painkiller prescriptions.

 There have been attempts to shut down pill mills.
 250 pill mills in Florida were shut down in 2015.
-Florida clinics also are no longer allowed to dispense painkillers directly from their clinics, which has helped reduce the distribution of prescription opiates.
 Since the implementation of pill mill laws and drug monitoring programs in Florida, high-risk patients (defined as those who use both benzodiazepines and opioids, those who have been using high opioid doses for extended periods of time, or "opioid shoppers" that obtain their opioid painkillers from multiple sources) have shown significant reductions in opioid use.